chrisprobably/randm/README.md

       // handle miss...
     }
     ```

+### Bag

+Simulates a dice or token bag, where items are drawn from the bag at random.

 - `randm.bag(['Fire', 'Advance', 'Rally', 'Down', 'Ambush', 'Run'])` - simulates a bag containing the specified tokens / dice
   - `bag.pick()` - picks an item at random and removes it from the bag
   - `bag.contents()` - returns a copy of the current contents of the bag (note: modifying the returned array will not affect the underlying bag)